 The Hidden Cost of Slow Response in Multifamily Leasing

-Response time is not a customer service metric — it is a conversion metric.
+Response time is not a customer service metric.
+It is a conversion metric.
 The data on prospect behavior after an inquiry is submitted reveals a narrow window that most leasing teams consistently miss.

 For leasing teams managing multiple properties, responding within ten minutes to every inquiry — across all channels, including after hours and on weekends — is not operationally feasible without automation.
 The math simply does not work.
 A leasing agent handling fifty inquiries per day cannot provide sub-ten-minute responses to all of them while also conducting tours, processing applications, and managing existing residents.